• Skip to primary navigation

 • Set your wok over high heat and add about an inch of oil.
 Dip a wooden chopstick or spoon handle into the oil to see if it's hot; if it's steadily bubbling, it's ready.

-• Lower to medium-high heat and remove any browned bits with a paper towel.
+• Remove the remaining oil from the pan and wipe off any browned bits with a paper towel.

-• Sauté ginger and garlic in a bit of oil for 30 seconds.
+• Lower to medium-high heat and add a bit of oil.
+Sauté the ginger and garlic for 30 seconds.

 • Spread the peppers on the wok and let them blister for about a minute.
 Mix them up.